American Indian languages

 Also known as: Splinter-Foot Girl, Splinter-Foot Woman, Splinter-Foot, Splinterfoot, Foot-Stuck-Child, Tenderfoot Woman, Sore Foot Woman

-Splinter Foot Girl is the heroine of an Arapaho legend cycle concerning her miraculous birth from the leg of a male hunter,
+Splinter Foot Girl is the heroine of an Arapaho legend cycle concerning her miraculous birth from the leg of

-herself and her family into the stars of the Pleiades.
+eventual transformation of herself and her family into the stars of the Pleiades.

 Splinter Foot Girl Stories